Vyral/base-template/_posts/2020-04-03-how-is-covid-19-affecting-the-real-estate-market.md

 ---
 layout: post
-title: How Our Market’s Doing During COVID-19
+title: How is COVID-19 Affecting the Real Estate Market?
 date: 2020-04-03 00:00:00
 tags:
   - Real Estate